Z4rkos/centipyde/README.md

     and fuzzed them with bad chars or something.
     Should write more simple functionality first so modes that use several methods can use them (composition).

+* Make things prettier:
+    Add some color to the output and a banner of some kind.
+Should also include information about the current settings. and process.

 * Reformat/rewrite get_args.py:
     Should use subparsers for the different modes.
 Not sure how they work, so need to figure that out.